 His concerns on that count were quickly replaced by a profound feeling of dread, that something was much closer to his back, or perhaps even right beside him.
 “You’re not real,” Doil stated, keeping his voice as monotonous as possible.
 “You are a figment of my overtired mind, some kind of bad humor.
 Nothing more.”

 Of course, the voice repeated his words right back to him, as he had known it would.
 As it did, he found that he was no longer frightened of it, per se; he was frightened of what it was doing to him, but he could not help but feel, as irrational as it might be, that if whatever it was really existed, and had wanted to harm him, it already would have done so.
 No matter how hard he tried to convince himself that Borivat’s explanation was most likely to be correct, that the simplest explanation was usually the best one, a sort of intellectual razor, he could not dispel a certain conviction that there was more to this than being overtired or indigestion.
 However, he prided himself on being rational, so he determined to rule out the possibilities.
-Upon returning to his room, he locked the door firmly behind him, lay down on the bed, and determined to fall asleep.
-Of course, this took longer than it ought to have, since falling asleep deliberately is always a lengthier process than simply falling asleep, but eventually he slept.
-This way, if the voice was still there when he awoke, he could be fairly certain it was not simply a result of overtiredness.
+Upon returning to his room, he locked the door firmly behind him, lay down on the bed, and sought to fall asleep.
+Of course, this took longer than it ought to have, since falling asleep deliberately is always a lengthier process than simply falling asleep, but eventually he succeeded.
+This way, if the voice was still there when he awoke, he could be fairly certain it was not a result of overtiredness.
 What he would do then, he had not yet determined.

 It was midafternoon when Doil awoke, approaching evening; he certainly had been tired from his sleepless night.
 As soon as he had rubbed his eyes and stretched to dispel the worst of his grogginess, he sat up in bed, and looked around.
 “Hello?”